*We will continue to update this article

 Find out more information about the quarantine procedure in France here.

-Face masks are compulsory on public transport and in public spaces where it is not possible to maintain social distancing of 1.5 metres.
+In Spain, Face masks are compulsory on public transport and in public spaces where it is not possible to maintain social distancing of 1.5 metres.

 At present, mandatory testing and self-isolation are in place for anyone arriving into Greece from an airport listed by the European Aviation Safety Agency (EASA), regardless of nationality.